Simplify your stack and build anything. Or everything.

 })

-Array-based list of all the languages that you would like to support.
-This can be an array containing strings for each language code you want your project to store and serve or objects with a label, a locale code, rtl ( right-to-left), and fallbackLocale property.
 The locale codes do not need to be in any specific format.
 It's up to you to define how to represent your locales.
 Common patterns are to use two-letter ISO 639 language codes or four-letter language and country codes (ISO 3166‑1) such as en-US, en-UK, es-MX, etc.

-Locale Properties:
+Locale Object

 OptionDescription